Zuzanav/news-scraper/README.md

-# news-scraper
+# News Scraper
+---

+## Description
-Look through the latest news and leave comments on what strikes you!
+News Scraper scrapes and pulls data from a news source.
+Look through the latest news and leave comments on any articles you find are worth chatting about.

+## Technology
+- Mongoose
+- Cheerio
+- JavaScript